JasmineMontrichard/Arduino-Sensors-Project-2022/README.md

 In the end, I learned that there are other factors to look at; not just the software side of it.
 I spent a few hours with my dad per day during my freshman year of high school in troubleshooting and making sure our version of each program worked.
 In addition, I also learned that documentation is important and I should've near the end of this project.

+### Notes
-**NOTE:** MOST programs are included here.
+MOST programs are included here.
 I'm pretty sure there was atleast 1 or 2 other programs I missed here, but it will be added as soon as I find it.